hlee131/pyjac/README.md

 The parser is a simple LL(1) predictive parser (recursive descent with no backtracking) for statements used in combination with a Pratt parser for expressions.
 The parser produces an abstract syntax tree, rather than a concrete syntax tree, for type checking, optimizations, code generation, etc.

 ## Type checking
 The first phase of semantic analysis is type checking.
 The type checker uses a multi-pass traversal of the tree in order to allow features such as out of order functions.
-In the first pass, the type checker collects all global members, i.e. functions.
-In the second pass, the type checker checks each individual statement and expression.
+In the first pass, the type checker collects all global members, i.e. functions, and inserts global symbols into a symbol table (implemented as a hash table) that will act as the "base" symbol table.
+In the second pass, the type checker uses the global symbol table to check each individual statement and expression, inserting and removing symbols where necessary.

+## Type Checking Error Recovery and Handling
+In the type checker, error handling is implemented with a `error` subtype.
+This `error` subtype allows all operations to succeed with the return type of `error`.
+Using an `error` subtype prevents cascading or compounding type errors within the compiler.
+Moreover, an `error` subtype allows the type checker to continue checking other unrelated statements and expressions.

 ## Future improvements
 ### Priority